Astros vs. Red Sox: Betting Trends, Records ATS, Home/Road Splits

 Astros Recent Betting Performance

-- In 10 games as the favorite over the last 10 matchups, the Astros have a record of 5-5.
+- The Astros have played as the favorite in 10 of their past 10 games and won four of those contests.

-- In their last 10 games with a total, the Astros and their opponents are 7-3-0 when it comes to hitting the over.
+- In their last 10 games with a total, the Astros and their opponents have failed to hit the over three times.

-- The Astros have not played a game with a spread over their last 10 outings.
-Houston games have finished above the total four times in a row, and the average total during this stretch was 8.4 runs.
+- There has not been a spread set for any of the Astros' last 10 games.
+In five consecutive games, Houston and its opponent have gone above the over/under, with the average total established by sportsbooks in that span being 8.4 runs.

 Astros Betting Records & Stats

-- The Astros have compiled a 51-36 record in games they were listed as the moneyline favorite (winning 58.6% of those games).
+- The Astros have put together a 51-37 record in games they were listed as the moneyline favorite (winning 58% of those games).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!